maldonmeehan/trumpisland/README.md

 ## Support and contact details

-If you run into any issues or have questions, ideas or concerns, please contact Maldon at maldonmeehan@gmail.com or Noah at noahyasskin@gmail.com.
+If you run into any issues or have questions, ideas or concerns, please contact Maldon or Noah on github.
 We welcome any contributions you would like to make to the website.

 ## Technologies Used